MohamedMassoud/Android-Gamepad-To-PC/README.md

 5- Type in your PC's IP address that appears on the PC's application into your Android application and press Connect.

-6- Enjoy the wirless experience.
+6- Enjoy the wireless experience.

 **Device**